The best backup software helps you reliably backup your saved files and folders, as well as provide advanced options to better manage your saved data.

 In the Home and Home Office tier, it can handle an incremental or full backup for up to 16TB of data, including coping with multiple partitions, hardware RAID, and it also supports cloud backups.

 While there is a free tier, the single paid Home tier offers more features for those really concerned with managing their backups on a regular basis.
-The Home edition is available for a one-time fee of $59, or alternatively you can subscribe for $29.95 a year, or $39.95 every two years.
+The Home edition is available for a one-time fee, or alternatively you can subscribe on a yearly basis, or a charge every two years.

-The Business options for a single Workstation start from $39 a year, with additional options for servers and technicians which offer an even more rich range of features.
+The Business options for a single Workstation has additional options for servers and technicians which offer an even more rich range of features.